🕒 15 min read · 📝 2990 words

 This reflects the sharing of Christ’s knowledge—“Stewards receive in order to give; they are stewards of the mysteries of God” (1 Cor.
 4:1), passing on grace as in “teaching those who receive it to deny ungodliness” (Titus 2:11-12) and “to serve one another” (1 Pet.
 4:10), much like the two witnesses who pour out oil in Zechariah 4 and Revelation 11.

-However, these witnesses also follow the Daniel 9:27 confirmation week pattern—obedience, willful sin, and correction—which means the oil, or understanding, they share can be either pure or tainted.
+However, these witnesses also follow the Daniel 9:27 confirmation‑week pattern—obedience, willful sin, and correction—which means the oil they share can be either pure or mixed, depending on whether they remain faithful or fall into the outer‑court pattern.

 Their 1,260‑day (Rev 11:3) ministry in sackcloth (the first half) represents the humility required to receive grace (Titus 2:11–12; James 4:6).